“I think I was abused as a child, what do I do now?”

 Why leave yourself to live a half-life when help is actually available?

 Would you like to speak to a highly trained, warm and friendly therapist who can help you if you think you were sexually abused?
-We connect you with top therapists in central London locations, and now worldwide via our new platform where you can book Skype and phone therapy quickly and easily.
+We connect you with top therapists in central London locations, and now worldwide via our new platform where you can book online and phone therapy quickly and easily.

 Still have a question about what do do if you are feeling “I think I was abused?”.
 Post below in our public comment box.